Conyers, Georgia: Racial and ethnic composition

+2020 census

+As of the 2020 census, Conyers had a population of 17,305.
+The median age was 34.2 years.
+27.4% of residents were under the age of 18 and 12.5% were 65 years of age or older.
+For every 100 females there were 78.5 males, and for every 100 females age 18 and over there were 72.8 males age 18 and over.

+99.6% of residents lived in urban areas, while 0.4% lived in rural areas.

+There were 6,365 households and 3,848 families in Conyers.
+Of all households, 40.2% had children under the age of 18 living in them, 26.9% were married-couple households, 20.0% were households with a male householder and no spouse or partner present, and 46.0% were households with a female householder and no spouse or partner present.
+About 29.3% of all households were made up of individuals, and 8.8% had someone living alone who was 65 years of age or older.

+There were 7,021 housing units, of which 9.3% were vacant.
+The homeowner vacancy rate was 4.3% and the rental vacancy rate was 7.6%.

 Education

 The Rockdale County School District holds preschool to grade 12, and consists of 11 elementary schools, four middle schools, three high schools, and four non-traditional schools.
 The district has 889 full-time teachers and over 13,801 students.

 Sports

 East Atlanta FC is a semi-professional soccer club that plays in the United Soccer League 2.
 The team is composed of college players who play in the summer months at Rockdale Youth Soccer Association at Team Rehabilitation field.
 The club also features a youth team that plays in the USL academy league and also has a partnership with Rockdale Youth Soccer Association as a Youth Development Partner.